Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 I know tea drinkers who like the taste of sour tea.
 You just never know until you try.

 In my view, I wouldn’t stress too much about getting the percent of moisture content in the 55 to 65% range every time.
-I’ve had black tea that finished withering near 70% moisture and it was pleasant to drink.
+I’ve made black tea that finished withering with 70% moisture remaining, and it was pleasant to drink.

 As your tea leaves wither, pay attention to changes in aromas.
-The green grassiness of the fresh leaves will be replaced by a sweet fruitiness like cut apples or pears.
+A sweet fruitiness like cut apples or pears will replace the green grassiness of the fresh leaves.

 If these aromas are not what you detect, find a better description and be consistent between batches of tea.